 Bachelor of Medical Science and Doctor of Medicine

-Why study the Bachelor of Medical Science and Doctor of Medicine (BMedSc/MD)?
+Why study the Bachelor of Medical Science and Doctor of Medicine (BMedSci/MD)?

-This truly international degree gives you the chance to study at one of the world's top medical schools and graduate with a qualification to practise medicine in Malaysia, Australia and New Zealand.
+This truly international degree gives you the chance to study at one of the world's top medical schools and graduate with a qualification to practise medicine in Malaysia, Australia, Sri Lanka, Thailand and India.
 Offered over five years at Monash University Malaysia, this interdisciplinary course provides world-class training in biomedical sciences, social sciences and clinical skills.

 As testimony to the course's quality, our graduate Shaun Yo was Monash's top medical student in 2011, when he won the Sophie Davis Memorial Prize for having the highest overall aggregate marks.